“Plenty of appeal for young independent readers.” — Booklist.

 I wrote the first Jigsaw Jones book in 1997 which — hold on, let me do the math — feels like a hundred years ago, or yesterday, depending on my mood.
 Time has that way of expanding or compressing.
-For the best way to access more info about Jigsaw Jones — including lots of insider info — I encourage you to click on “Jigsaw Jones” under CATEGORIES in the right-hand column of the main page.
+For the best way to access deep info about Jigsaw Jones — including lots of insider insights — I encourage you to click on “Jigsaw Jones” under CATEGORIES in the right-hand column of the main page.
 It will link you up to all sorts of choice tidbits.
 Otherwise, I intend to slowly, slowly build up this page with informal book-by-book descriptions.

 NOW FOR THE GREAT NEWS!

-A lot of exciting things are happening with this series, with a new book coming out in Spring of 2017, The Case from Outer Space.
+A lot of exciting things are happening with this series, with a new book coming out in August of 2017, The Case from Outer Space.
 In addition, four “classic” titles are coming back into print: The Case of the Mummy Mystery, The Case of the Bicycle Bandit, The Case of the Smelly Sneaker (formerly titled, “Sneaker Sneak”), and The Case of the Glow-in-the-Dark Ghost.
 I am thrilled to see these books newly available, published by Macmillan (not Scholastic).

 The first book in the series, so of course it holds a special place for me.
 When I started, Jigsaw’s working name was “Otis” and there was no sign of his partner, Mila Yeh.
 She didn’t appear until the second draft.
 In this story, Wingnut O’Brien’s hamster is missing — and the #1 suspect is a pet boa constrictor!
 You don’t need to read this series in order, but Hermie is a great place to start.